alexleboucher/docker-express-postgres-boilerplate/README.md

 If you need to query the database in a subscriber function, use the event manager or event query runner.
 Otherwise, it will not include the data not commited yet.

-The subscribers function can be `async`.
+The subscribers functions can be `async`.

-You can find more infos about subscribers [here](https://typeorm.io/listeners-and-subscribers#what-is-a-subscriber).
+You can find more info about subscribers [here](https://typeorm.io/listeners-and-subscribers#what-is-a-subscriber).

 ---